 If you are asked to provide a statement for an inquest or Coroner’s Court check your employer’s policy.
 Your employer will usually support you.
 You may be required to talk to management, or your employer’s solicitor, before speaking to the Coroner’s Office/officer.
 The policy should outline whether your employer will arrange representation for you to avoid incriminating yourself.

-If you are a witness or an interested person and you are not being supported by your employer, please call us on 0345 772 6100 for advice.
+If you are a witness or an interested person and you are not being supported by your employer, please contact us for advice.

-If there is a risk of you being prosecuted in connection with a death, or you may have contributed in some way to the death, call us on 0345 772 6100 for advice prior submitting or signing any statement.
+If there is a risk of you being prosecuted in connection with a death, or you may have contributed in some way to the death, contact us for advice prior submitting or signing any statement.

 Read more about statements here.